What is the tax position when I take money from my pension flexibly?

 - might die with you, or it could have a guaranteed part that is paid to your beneficiary or beneficiaries after you die.
 A beneficiary can be anyone you nominate.
 It does not need to be a family member.

-Different types of annuity are shown in a helpful table on Pensionwise.
+Different types of annuity are explained by Moneyhelper.

 The choices you make about what you want from your annuity affect how much is paid.
 Deciding what to do with your pension pot requires careful thought and you should consider taking financial advice.
 You might also need to shop around with different providers to get the best value for money (also known as using your ‘open market option’).

 Pension flexibility and annuities

 Annuities still exist alongside pension flexibility.
 This means that they are an option for you when deciding what to do with your pension savings.
 For example, you could buy an annuity with part of your pension and take another part of it under the flexible pensions rules.
 As above, you should try to obtain financial advice if you can.
 Once you have bought an annuity, if it is for life there is no more flexibility with that part of your pension savings.

 Tax on annuities